Aleksander Wolszczan

+Wolszczan is a fellow of the Polish Academy of Sciences, the American Astronomical Society and the International Astronomical Union.
+He is also the recipient of numerous awards for his groundbreaking contributions in the field of astronomy including Prize of the Foundation for Polish Science, Beatrice M. Tinsley Prize and the Marian Smoluchowski Medal of the Polish Physical Society.

 Early life and education

 Wolszczan was born on 29 April 1946 in Szczecinek located in present-day West Pomeranian Voivodeship, Poland; in the 1950s his family moved to Szczecin.
 His father Jerzy Wolszczan taught economics at former Szczecin Polytechnic (currently West Pomeranian University of Technology) and his mother, Zofia, worked for the Polish Writers' Union.
 His early interest in astronomy was inspired by his father who told him stories and myths connected with stellar constellations.
 As a seven-year-old he already learned the basics of astronomy.
 He observed the night sky using a small telescope he constructed himself.
 He graduated from Stefan Czarniecki VI High School in Szczecin.

 Scientific career

 Wolszczan sat for an M.Sc. in 1969 and a Ph.D. in 1975 at the Nicolaus Copernicus University in Toruń, Poland.
 Between 1969 and 1973 he worked at the Department of Radioastronomy of the Institute of Astronomy.
 In 1973, as a senior assistant, he moved to Bonn for training at the Max Planck Institute for Radio Astronomy.
 From 1979 to 1982 he worked at the Astronomical Center of the Polish Academy of Sciences in Toruń, and in 1982 he moved to the United States to work at Cornell University and Princeton.
 Later he became an astronomy professor at Pennsylvania State University.
 From 1994 to 2008, he was also professor at the Nicolaus Copernicus University.
 He is a member of the Polish Academy of Sciences.

 Working with Dale Frail, Wolszczan carried out astronomical observations from the Arecibo Observatory in Puerto Rico that led them to the discovery of the pulsar PSR B1257+12 in 1990.
-In 1992 they showed that the pulsar was orbited by two planets, whose masses were initially assessed at 3.4 and 2.8 times Earth's mass.
+On 9 January 1992 they discovered that the pulsar was orbited by two planets, whose masses were initially assessed at 3.4 and 2.8 times Earth's mass.
 The radii of their orbits are 0.36 and 0.47 AU respectively.
 This was the first confirmed discovery of planets outside the Solar System (as of 2 June 2021, 4,401 such planets were known).
 Wolszczan announced his findings in 1992 during the Meeting of the American Astronomical Society in Atlanta.
 Two years later he published the results of his discovery and was chosen by the journal Nature as the author of one of 15 fundamental discoveries in the field of physics.
 Despite some initial misgivings by several experts, today his discovery is regarded as fully substantiated.
 Astronomer Bohdan Paczyński called it "the greatest discovery by a Polish astronomer since Copernicus."
 In 1998, Astronomy magazine included his discovery among The 25 Greatest Astronomical Findings of All Time.
 At the Arecibo Observatory, Wolszczan also collaborated with Joseph H. Taylor Jr and conducted research on millisecond pulsars.